iSTAR-Lab/cr911-threat-mapping/README.md

 - Standardizing cybersecurity documentation for ESInet/NG911 ecosystems
 - Supporting training, exercises, and tabletop scenarios
 - Integrating cyber resilience into call-handling and dispatch workflows

+**Funding & Acknowledgment:**
+This project is funded by the U.S. Department of Homeland Security (DHS) and implemented by the iSTAR Lab at Texas A&M University.